Skip to main content

 Law (4 years, 104 credits):

 This program trains students interested in either corporate law or trial practice to integrate knowledge related to natural resources and environmental problems with methodologies and skills inherent in the legal profession.
 It is administered jointly with the University of Michigan’s Law School.
-Students graduate with a master of science (MS) in natural resources and environment and a juris doctor (JD).
+Students graduate with a master of science (MS) in environment and sustainability and a juris doctor (JD).

 Self-initiated dual degrees

-You can also combine your SEAS field of study with any appropriate unit within the university’s 18 other schools and colleges in your pursuit of a master’s degree.
-Close to one-third of our master’s students elect to pursue a formal or self-initiated dual degree.
+You can also combine your SEAS specialization with any appropriate unit within the university's 18 other schools and colleges in your pursuit of a master's degree.
+Close to one-third of our master's students elect to pursue a formal or self-initiated dual degree.

-Our students have initiated dual degrees that combine a SEAS MS with:
+Our students have initiated dual degrees that combine a SEAS Master of Science with:

 • Economics